Toxicofera: Venom

 This prompted further research, which led to the discovery of venom (and venom genes) in species from groups which were not previously known to produce it, e.g. in Iguania (specifically Pogona barbata from the family Agamidae) and Varanidae (from Varanus varius).
-It is thought that this was the result of descent from a common venom-producing squamate ancestor; the hypothesis was described simply as the "venom clade" when first proposed to the scientific community.
+At the time, it was thought that this was the result of descent from a common venom-producing squamate ancestor; the hypothesis was described simply as the "venom clade" when first proposed to the scientific community.
 The venom clade included Anguidae for phylogenetic reasons and adopted a previously suggested clade name: Toxicofera.

-It was estimated that the common ancestral species that first developed venom in the venom clade lived on the order of 200 million years ago.
-The venoms are thought to have evolved after genes normally active in various parts of the body duplicated and the copies found new use in the salivary glands.
+This taxonomic rational, known currently as the "Toxicofera hypothesis," estimated that the common ancestral species that first developed venom in the venom clade lived on the order of 200 million years ago.
+The venoms were thought to have evolved after genes normally active in various parts of the body duplicated and the copies found new use in the salivary glands, though more recent research challenges the extent of this genetic recruitment to the venom system.

 Among snake families traditionally classified as venomous, the capacity seems to have evolved to extremes more than once by parallel evolution; 'non-venomous' snake lineages have either lost the ability to produce venom (but may still have lingering venom pseudogenes) or actually do produce venom in small quantities (e.g. 'toxic saliva'), likely sufficient to assist in small prey capture, but not normally causing harm to humans if bitten.

 The newly discovered diversity of squamate species producing venoms is a treasure trove for those seeking to develop new pharmaceutical drugs; many of these venoms lower blood pressure, for example.
 Previously known venomous squamates have already provided the basis for medications such as Ancrod, Captopril, Eptifibatide, Exenatide and Tirofiban.

 The world's largest venomous lizard and the largest species of venomous land animal is the Komodo dragon.